aantron/lambdasoup/README.md

 opam init
 eval `opam config env`
 make install        # In your Lambda Soup clone, for now.
-                    # It will take a bit of time to compile Ocamlnet.
 ```

 and make sure your `~/.ocamlinit` file looks something like this: